5. Assistance with Health Costs

 - Reduction or exemption from charges for spectacles, dentistry, and auditory care.

-The government has now decided to consolidate these arrangements into a single scheme called the Complémentaire Santé Solidaire (CSS), which offers the same entitlements.
-It has been operative since 1st Nov 2019.
+In 2019 the government consolidated these arrangements into a single scheme called the Complémentaire Santé Solidaire (CSS), which offers the same entitlements.

-Under the new scheme, if your income is below a certain threshold you can obtain free health treatment, as is the case at present for those entitled to CMU-C; if it is around 35% higher than the threshold, you will only need to make a contribution of up to €1 per person/day towards a complementary 'top-up' policy,
+Under the CCS scheme, if your income is below a certain threshold you can obtain free health treatment, as was the case at present for those entitled to CMU-C; if it is around 35% higher than the threshold, you will only need to make a contribution of up to €1 per person/day towards a complementary 'top-up' policy,

-In effect, the State itself will now offer a complementary policy, although the voluntary insurers will remain administrators.
+In effect, the State itself offers a complementary policy, although the voluntary insurers remain administrators.

 5.2.
 Who is Entitled?